 If you or someone you love is experiencing Atrial Fibrillation, you probably have many questions and concerns.
 That's why we have created this list of frequently asked questions.
-If you do not find your answers here, please feel free to contact us.
+If you do not find your answers here, please call 904-308-AFIB.

-1-2% of the U.S. population (approximately 2.5 million people) is in atrial fibrillation and up to 20% will experience it during their lifetime.
+1-2% of the U.S. population (nearly 3 million people) live with atrial fibrillation and up to 20% will experience it during their lifetime.
 The incidence of atrial fibrillation rises sharply with increasing age.
 Often the exact cause of atrial fibrillation in any given patient is difficult to determine, but risk factors include hypertension, diabetes, obesity, alcohol use, as well as any "structural" abnormalities of the heart, such as valvular heart disease, coronary artery disease, prior myocardial infarction, or congestive heart failure.
 There are also some reversible causes of atrial fibrillation, such as thyroid abnormality, pneumonia, pulmonary embolism, recent heart surgery, and in these cases atrial fibrillation may resolve with treatment of the underlying cause.

 The first goal in treatment of atrial fibrillation is stroke prevention.
 For many patients, this means use of the blood thinner warfarin (Coumadin).
 Use of warfarin requires careful blood test monitoring, but will prevent the majority of strokes from atrial fibrillation.
 Taking blood thinners has risks, but multiple research studies show that the benefits of stroke prevention far outweigh these risks.
 At the Atrial Fibrillation Institute, we also have investigational blood thinners available as part of research trials that have some practical advantages over warfarin and we can assess your candidacy for these trials if you would like.
 There are other patients whose age, medical history and infrequency of atrial fibrillation episodes suggest low stroke risk and aspirin may be used.
 Finally, some patients may not be good warfarin candidates because they are at very high risk of serious bleeding, cannot get follow-up blood tests or are at high risk for falls.
 It is important to understand that aspirin provides much less stroke protection of warfarin, but is the next best alternative.
 Recent data has shown that clopidogrel (Plavix) is another blood thinner that can be added to aspirin for an intermediate level stroke risk reduction if warfarin cannot be taken.